Varietal: Misc. Wine Styles

 Sparkling Wine From Kits

-MEMBERS ONLYAhh, glorious Champagne: our companion at celebrations and important events, it christens our ships, welcomes our New Year, and gently helps the caviar and oysters along the path to culinary nirvana.
-Sparkling wine has no peer, and you can make it at home if you’ve got a little adventure in your soul and a DIY
+Ahh, glorious Champagne: our companion at celebrations and important events, it christens our ships, welcomes our New Year, and gently helps the caviar and oysters along the path to culinary nirvana.
+Sparkling

 Force-Carbonating Wine to Sparkle: Counter pressure bottle method